charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-2-commits.md

 branch that you are pushing.

-We will cover more about force pushing - when to do it, when not to, and why some people hate it - in part 3 of this post.
+We will cover more about force pushing - when to do it, when not to, and why some people hate it - in a later post.
 For now, we will only say that you should not force push often, since you can risk deleting others' work and creating additional confusion and work for all of your collaborators.